Sopley: Notable buildings

 Much of the parish is within a conservation area and most of the buildings date back to the 19th century, although there are more modern houses to the north of the village.
 There are many thatched cottages and some timber-framed buildings.
-There are two grade I, one grade II* and 35 grade II listed structures including Sopley mill, both Sopley Park lodges, The Woolpack Inn and The Old Blacksmith's Shop; all five of which are sited close to in the village.
+There are two Grade I, one Grade II* and 35 Grade II listed structures including Sopley Mill, both Sopley Park lodges, The Woolpack Inn and The Old Blacksmith's Shop.

 The Woolpack Inn sits in the centre of the one-way system in the middle of the village.
-It was initially built as a cottage with a wool store in 1725 but has served as a public house since 1783.
-Built in brick with a thatched roof; it became a grade II listed building in 1986.
+It was built as a cottage with a wool store in 1725 but has served as a public house since 1783.
+Built in brick with a thatched roof, it was designated as Grade II listed in 1986.

-The Parish Church of St Michaels and All Angels, a grade II* listed building, occupies a prominent position overlooking the Avon on the site of an old Saxon Church.
-It is constructed from ironstone rubble dressed with Binstead stone from the Isle of Wight, has stepped buttresses and lancet doors and windows.
+The Parish Church of St Michaels and All Angels, a Grade II* listed building, occupies a prominent position overlooking the Avon on the site of an old Saxon church.
+It is constructed from ironstone rubble dressed with Binstead stone from the Isle of Wight, and has stepped buttresses and lancet doors and windows.
 It was endowed by Earl Godwin in 1050.